craftcms/docs/docs/getting-started-tutorial/configure/README.md

     - **Authors**;
 - Feature images will be uploaded as **assets**;
 - Summary text can live in a **Plain Text** field;
-- Categories can be handled with Craft’s element type of the same name (we’ll learn about this as we set it up—categories are very similar to entries);
+- Categories can be handled with Craft’s element type of the same name;
-- Post content will be managed as nested, repeatable entries with a **Matrix** field;
+- Post content will be managed as repeatable “blocks,” by way of entries nested inside a **Matrix** field;

 This process may seem arcane at first—once you’ve had a chance to see the tools in action, connecting them to your project goals will feel less mechanical and more creative.